shikiinai/worlds/content/Mafia/Mafia Shiki.md

 ---
 title: Mafia Shiki
 created: 2025-07-11
-updated: 2025-07-14
+updated: 2025-07-24
 ---
 ![[mafiaShiki2.png|Mafia Shiki flat color reference.]]
 # Basic Information
-> [!warning] Only Bimu and the Hime family doctors know Shiki's half slug ancestry.
+> [!warning] Only Bimu and the Hime family doctors know of Shiki's half slug ancestry.
 > Moe *might* know but he certainly doesn't show it.
 Others may feel that something is slightly off about Shiki.

 |                   Category | Response                                                                                                                                                                                                                 |